Cancer The Path to Healing: This has got to come out…

 As of January 2017 I remain cancer free.
 I have certification as a naturopath practitioner (traditional naturopathy).
 After doing an internship under Dr. Group and serving as Vice-President of Global Healing Center for almost 4 years, I founded my own natural health and wellness company in 2004, Oasis Advanced Wellness (OAWHealth.com) Specialties include wellness coaching, women’s hormone balancing, cancer nutrition, diet/nutrition, stress reduction techniques, customized wellness programs, formulation of natural products and the formulation of an anti-aging all-natural skin care, Oasis Serene™ Botanicals.

 What a journey this continues to be!
 I have no doubt that God has guided me through every step of my healing process and there has been a purpose for each step that had to be taken.
 I thank God every day for the healing He has performed in my body and for helping me to have the courage to step out-of-the-box.
-I also thank Robert (my soul mate and wonderful husband), Dr. Group, our daughter Brandi, my sister Denise and my precious Dad and Mom (both now enjoying eternity in heaven) for all their support, endless prayers and continued encouragement as well as all our extended family members and friends that mentioned my name to God for healing.
+I also thank Robert (my soul mate and wonderful husband), Dr. Group, our daughter Brandi, my sister Denise and my precious Dad and Mom (both now enjoying eternity in heaven) for all their support, endless prayers and continued encouragement as well as all our extended family members and friends who mentioned my name to God for healing.
 When I couldn’t stand by myself, they literally held me up until I was able to stand on my own.
 And because of the vastness of the Internet, there were people all over the world praying for my healing.
 I received beautiful cards and emails which continually reminded me that “the effectual fervent prayer of a righteous man avails much.”

 If I Can Get Well…So Can YOU!